 Growing your own giant sequoia

-The answer is: yes you can, provided you're living in a temporate climate zone.
+The answer is: yes you can, provided you're living in a temperate climate zone.

 More about the world regions where giant sequoias have been planted successfully, can be found here.

-But you have to keep in mind that giant sequoia (Sequoiadendron giganteum) are not fit for small city gardens: this species is a vigourous grower and can reach a height of 10 m (30 ft) after 10 years, and reaches a height of 30 m (100 ft) to 40 m (130 ft) after 50 years.
+But you have to keep in mind that giant sequoia (Sequoiadendron giganteum) are not fit for small city gardens.
+This might not come as a surprise but I have seen this tree planted very often in locations that were not well suited, as this species is a vigorous grower and can reach a height of 10 m (30 ft) after 10 years, and reaches a height of 30 m (100 ft) to 40 m (130 ft) after 50 years.
 A giant sequoia is not fit to plant as a small ornamental tree, but reaches its full potential as a landmark tree that can grown without restraints.